 The Tesla Shows take place at:

-◾ Energy Production.
-In the thematic guided tour, you will learn about energy production – solar, wind, water and nuclear energy – how a generator works and about such energy production methods as triboelectricity and piezoelectricity.
+◾ Energy Production – solar, wind, water and nuclear energy.
+You’ll learn how a generator works and about such energy production methods as triboelectricity and piezoelectricity.

-◾ Energy Accumulation and Transmission.
-Here you will learn about the types of energy – kinetic, potential energy – how energy is stored when there is an excess of it, how it was transmitted in the past and now.
+◾ Energy Accumulation and Transmission – kinetic and potential energy.
+How energy is stored when there is an excess of it, how it was transmitted in the past and now?
 You will get to know more about the unique exhibits of Transformation Hall – the three Tesla coils.

 ◾ Energy Consumption.
 We use the generated energy for transport, lighting, information systems or artificial intelligence.
 But what and what kind of energy does humanity consume the most?